Bellerose station

-Bellerose is a station along the Main Line and Hempstead Branch of the Long Island Rail Road (LIRR) which only serves trains along the Hempstead Branch.
-The station is at Commonwealth Boulevard and Superior Road, 0.25 mi south of Jericho Turnpike, in Floral Park, New York and Bellerose, New York and has a full-service ticket machine on the north side of the station, next to the underpass entrance and a daily machine on the south side next to the underpass entrance.
+Bellerose station is a commuter rail station along the Main Line and Hempstead Branch of the Long Island Rail Road, located in the Incorporated Villages of Bellerose and Floral Park, in Nassau County, New York.
+The station is at Commonwealth Boulevard and Superior Road, 0.25 mi south of Jericho Turnpike (NY 25).

+The station has a full-service ticket vending machine, which is located at the north entrance to the station – in addition to a daily ticket vending machine, which is located at the south entrance.